FreekVanDooren/TBProject/README.md

 * Figure out if there are any memory leaks
 * Rename to something else than "hello"
 * Figure out how to write cleaner (test) code
+* Stop tests from creating folders or clean them up afterwards.

 # Assignment
 Live coding